kr55/azure-elastic-jobs-manager-docs/docs/features/home-screen.md

 ## Navigation Buttons
 At the bottom, there are navigation buttons including Back, Settings, Cancel, and Help for additional options and navigation.

-Feel free to explore and manage your jobs efficiently using this interface! 🚀